Ernaldis/Ernaldis/README.md

-# It is my great regret that we live in an age that is proud of machines that think and suspicious of people who try to.
-# Adept Koriel Zeth, Forge Mistress
+# "It is my great regret that we live in an age that is proud of machines that think and suspicious of people who try to." - Adept Koriel Zeth, Forge Mistress

 <p align="center">